Shavlik Technologies

-Shavlik Technologies was a privately held company founded in 1993 by Mark Shavlik, who was one of the original developers of Windows NT in the late 1980s and early 1990s at Microsoft.
+Shavlik Technologies was a privately held company founded in 1993 by Mark Shavlik, who also was one of the original developers of Windows NT in the late 1980s and early 1990s at Microsoft.

 The company provided software and services for network vulnerability assessment and for managing network security patches.
 Mark Shavlik left his role as CEO when Shavlik Technologies was acquired by VMware in May 2011, then held the position of Vice President and General Manager at VMware until March 2013.
+Today Mark Shavlik is the CEO of security automation product creator Senserva.

 In April 2013, LANDESK purchased the Shavlik business unit and all rights to the Shavlik products from VMware.
 During the same period, LANDESK announced a partnership that made VMware an Alliance Partner.

 In 2017 LANDESK merged with HEAT Software creating a new IT Software company called Ivanti.
 Today, while the Shavlik name has been retired, the same Shavlik products are vital to the Ivanti security portfolio.

 History

 Prior to the acceptance of Windows NT as a legitimate, enterprise operating system in the late 1990s, most enterprise software was written for Unix or some other mainframe operating system.
 Shavlik's roots were in providing consulting services to help organizations make the leap to Microsoft OS's and contributed to them delivering products on NT.
 Shavlik later extended its services business into software security consulting, primarily with businesses in highly regulated industries such as banking and healthcare.
 The services centered on providing a Certified Information Systems Security Professional (CISSP) to perform security audits and penetration testing.

 In the early 2000s the failure to keep software up-to-date by applying patches was a common flag on audits.
 One of the central challenges in addressing the problem was that companies did not have an easy way to determine which machines were out of date and they did not have a methodology to deploy updates.
 During this era, Microsoft wrestled with addressing this issue internally.
 They wanted a tool to detect which NT servers in a large NT server environment were missing patches so "hot fixes" (see Hotfix) could be installed on those machines.
 However, because these NT servers were critical to operations, Microsoft required that this process be completed without installing any extra software, such as an agent, on the servers.